rossp/django-menu/README.rst

 menus for your website, such as the header menubar.
-These menus can be easily maintained by staff using the Django administration without any knowledge of HTML or Django internals.
+These menus can be easily maintained by staff using the Django administration without any knowledge of HTML or Django internals. django-menus is an app that provides some useful template helpers for rendering and handling menus within django projects.

 Sub-menus can also be easily built and displayed only for particular URIs.